00silun/DAT550---Group-16---Bag-of-Words-/README.md

 ## 5. Notes

-- We recomend running this on a powerfull computer or VM
+- We recomend running this on a powerful computer or VM